-- (4) For the year ended December 31, 2024, the Company recorded a liability on amount of \$82 thousand and for the year ended 2023, the Company paid a yearly amount of US\$80 thousand to an entity in which two directors of the Company are stakeholders in the entity, for rent and office services. - On July 7, 2024, the Company entered into an Amendment to the Consulting Agreement with Mr. Aharon Klein, its Interim Chief Executive Officer and Chief Technology Officer and (the "Klein Amendment").
+- (4) For the year ended December 31, 2024, the Company recorded a liability on amount of \$2 thousand and for the year ended 2023, the Company paid a yearly amount of US\$80 thousand to an entity in which two directors of the Company are stakeholders in the entity, for rent and office services. - C On July 7, 2024, the Company entered into an Amendment to the Consulting Agreement with Mr. Aharon Klein, its Interim Chief Executive Officer and Chief Technology Officer and (the "Klein Amendment").
 The Klein Amendment amends the original consulting agreement executed by and between the Company and Mr. Klein, dated October 1, 2019, as amended on December 24, 2020.
 Effective June 1, 2024, the Klein Amendment provides for a monthly compensation in the amount of NIS 30,000 and an additional NIS 5,000 for car expenses.
-All other terms related to Mr. Klein overall compensation and equity-based awards remain unchanged.
-On October 31, 2024, the Board approved a reduction in the monthly payments made to Mr. Klein, in light of the Company's current cash position, which was agreed upon with Mr. Klein.
-Under the amended terms of Mr. Klein's service provider agreement, he will receive monthly payments of NIS 16,000, instead of NIS, 30,000, plus NIS 5,000 for car expenses totaling a monthly compensation of NIS 21,000 starting from October 2024 onwards.
+All other terms related to Mr. Klein, in light of the Company's current cash position, which was agreed upon with Mr. Klein.
+Under the amended terms of Mr. Klein's service provider agreement, he will receive monthly payments of NIS 16,000, instead of NIS, 30,000, plus NIS 5,000 for car expenses totaling a monthly compensation of NIS21,000 starting from October 2024 onwards.